Pruning Fruit Trees

 Pruning fruit trees is actually a lot of fun.
 When we did an in-store survey a few years back, we asked the question ‘What’s your favourite gardening activity?’, and pruning was the winner by a long shot!
 You will learn a little more from each pruning season and in just a few years, you will quickly develop a real sense of how it is done.

-For additional information, check out our blog from last January regarding using the right pruning tool for the job, what to watch for when you’re cutting, and the importance of cleaning your tools.
+For additional information, check out our previous blog regarding using the right pruning tool for the job, what to watch for when you’re cutting, and the importance of cleaning your tools.